-In this call for proposals, the Swedish Energy Agency is providing funding for research and development projects that contribute to the energy and climate transition by developing knowledge about the role of biomass in society and sustainable bio-based solutions.
+In this call for proposals the Swedish Energy Agency is providing support for research and innovation projects that contribute to the transition of the energy system by developing knowledge and competence about the establishment of sustainable and bio-based value chains.

-The call has a scope of approximately SEK 100 million.
-The maximum permitted level of support per project is SEK 10 million.
-Please submit your application no later than 24 May 2022
+The call has a scope of approximately SEK 70 million.
+The maximum permitted level of aid per project is SEK 10 million.
+Please submit your application no later than 11 September 2023.